-This is a post on how Joe and I created gutters for our house using PVC pipe!
+This is a post on how I created gutters for my house using PVC pipe!
 So, quite awhile ago, I stumbled on to the coolest thing online: Rain gutters made out of 3″ PVC pipe.
 Since then I cannot find it online ANYWHERE!
 The only thing I can find online about it is forums of people like me who want to try it and other people telling them to just hire a crew to put up seamless gutters because apparently: we’re all rich.
-Not that I wouldn’t love to be able to afford seamless gutters but, seriously, that’s just not our style!
-On top of that, we just so happened to have enough 3″ pipe leftover that using it for gutters on our house cost us almost nothing!
+Not that I wouldn’t love to be able to afford seamless gutters!

 Step 1: Screwing Your New Gutter Into Place

 I used steel screws and went directly into the back INSIDE of the pipe and into the end rafters of my house.
 I could tell where they were by finding the nail heads on the outside fascia board.

 I am so impressed with them!
 I’m also pleasantly surprised by how nice they look because with no hangers, no parts, no joints etc. they are totally seamless and no one in my family has even noticed that they’re there lol They work great and I think this is a great alternative to other gutters.